-By Aaron Lee.
-Last Updated 19th February 2021.
+By Brett Williams.
+Last Updated 12th August 2021.
 Road traffic accidents are often unexpected, and in many cases, they can have a serious impact on your health and well-being.
 In this guide, we are going to answer relevant questions, such as “hit by a car at a junction could i claim?”.

 Every year thousands of people are injured or killed in road traffic accidents (RTA) in the UK.
 Most of them are pedestrians, the road users most in danger of being hurt in RTA’S. If you were one of the pedestrians hit by a car then you could be eligible to claim compensation from the driver who hit you.
 This guide specifically for pedestrians hit at a junction and it will go into some of the details about pedestrian accidents at junctions; namely how drivers are supposed to approach junctions, who has right of way at them and what you can do to claim if you were the victim.
 For a guide to claiming compensation in road traffic accidents in general you can go here.